 The Winnemem Wintu Tribe and the Sacred Land Film Project are pleased to offer you this lesson guide for the Run4Salmon, tailored to a 4th grade learning level.

 This Run4Salmon 4th Grade Curriculum was designed to give teachers tools to follow the progress of the event.
 During the Run, participants—including teachers—post daily updates and stories, appropriate for classroom viewing, on social media sites.
-Interaction of students with Run participants can be arranged through the Run4Salmon Facebook Page.
-However, the curriculum can also stand on its own, as the interdisciplinary lessons cover past and present-day indigenous efforts to preserve and restore land, rivers, culture and salmon.
+However, the curriculum can also stand on its own, as the interdisciplinary lessons weave past and present-day Indigenous efforts to preserve and restore land, rivers, culture and salmon.
 These lessons can be taught in succession or incorporated into social studies and science units throughout the year.

 Please note that a high school level lesson plan is available separately as a free PDF download.
 This Teacher’s Guide was developed by the Sacred Land Film Project for our film on the Winnemem Wintu in the Standing on Sacred Ground series.